peoplepattern/crowdflower/BLOG.md

 ## Full example

-First, add $10 to your CrowdFlower account.
+First, add at least $10 to your CrowdFlower account.
 The following task was $6.65 when I ran it, and shouldn't be too far off that when you run it.

 Second, you'll need to clone the source repository; the example code is part of the same repository, but is not part of the distributed, importable package.